 As one guy told me, “I’m not into politics, but you’ve got to support Lutfur Rahman.
 He speaks his mind, he says it how people want it and it’s the truth.
 It’s not negative, it’s positive.
 There’s a lot of haters.
 Because of the Panorama, because of this, because of that – we’re here to support him.
 People are jealous, because for once in our lives, Asian people are getting a bit of help.
 Because the whole country went against him, people thought, ‘nah, he is a man of truth’.”

 For the supporters of his that I spoke to, the media’s slings and arrows seemed to be further evidence of the marginalisation of their community, and the need for a leader to represent them.
 In their mind, the fact that Rahman is "targetted" simply goes to show that he is one of them.
-And if they needed reminding of that marginalisation, the Bangladeshi community would only have needed to look down Brick Lane where the far-right Britain First was holding one of its "Christian Patrols" in the area on the same night, ending in violence.
+And if they needed reminding of that marginalisation, the Bangladeshi community would only have needed to look down Brick Lane where the far-right Britain First was holding one of its a "Christian Patrols" in the area on the same night, ending in violence.
 It wouldn't be fair to lump the entire Bangladshi community into one voting block, but if white England feels threatened enough by immigration to vote for UKIP, imagine how the presence of stampeding ex-EDL thugs would affect the vote in a borough as diverse as Tower Hamlets.

 That said, it's all to easy to lazily write Rahman off as a mere demagogue.
 Tower Hamlets is a borough in which 44 percent of households are in income poverty – double the national average.
 In that context, Rahman's administration is introducing free school meals in September, gives students a £1,500 grant for going to university and delivered an educational maintainance allowance.
 Sure, some of his policy claims are bullshit, like his pledge to build 5,500 new homes, that is in fact, a policy [nicked](http://www.eastlondonadvertiser.co.uk/news/politics/housingpledgeroweruptsintowerhamletsoneveofelections13610382 .) the Labour council’s own pledge.
 But a politician who says, "It'll break me as an individual, a politician and a resident the day I have to make cuts to our frontline services," strikes a contrast to local politicians of all parties everywhere in the country who are meekly pushing through cuts.
 "Basically he’s a people’s mayor.
 He’s got good policies," said one supporter.
 He seems to be pulling off left-wing populism more effectively than anyone else at the moment.